 The Company has a short-term incentive plan for its executive officers that provides for the grant of either cash or stock-based bonus awards payable upon achievement of specified performance metrics (the "STIP").
-As of March 31, 2021 and December 31, 2020, nil has been accrued related to the STIP.
+As of June 30, 2021 and December 31, 2020, there have been no accruals related to the STIP.